jm11116/Unblockable-Web-Tracker/README.md

 Because the script runs on the server and not in the browser, good luck blocking it!

-This is my most well-written project to date, using everything I know about design patterns to produce code that is so readable that even non-programmers should be able to get the jist of what it does by perusing the source.
+This is my most well-written project to date, using everything I know about design patterns to produce code that is so readable that even non-programmers should be able to get the gist of what it does by perusing the source.

 Installation:
 * Put the ’tracker’ folder into your website’s home directory.